Matthew Lukwiya: Burial and legacy

 Because of the risks, the burial was carried out at 4pm, as soon as it could be arranged.
 A team in full protective gear lowered the simple coffin, while one member continually sprayed the coffin and site with Jik bleach as a disinfectant.
 The location of the grave had been chosen by Lukwiya while he was in the isolation ward.
 It is next to the grave of Dr. Lucille Teasdale, the cofounder of hospital and a mentor and friend.
 Teasdale had died in 1996 from AIDS, contracted after she performed surgery on an HIV-positive patient.
 Among the hundreds of mourners who were warned to stay back until the burial was complete were Lukwiya's children and numerous government officials, including the Minister of Health, who had rushed from Kampala after receiving word that morning.

 Over the course of the epidemic, Lukwiya had been quoted almost daily in the national media.
 The New York Times described his image: "the fearless field commander at the center of a biological war that threatened everyone in the country".
 His death shocked the country.
 Even though the outbreak was in steep decline by the time of Lukwiya's death, it sent shockwaves through the health sector.
-St. Mary's stopped accepting Ebola patients, a number of disillusioned health workers across Gulu District quit, while some suspected Ebola patients refused to go to a hospital, reasoning that if the top medic couldn't be saved there was no point in them seeking treatment.
+St. Mary's stopped accepting Ebola patients, a number of disillusioned health workers across Gulu District quit, while some suspected Ebola patients refused to go to a hospital, reasoning that if the top medic could not be saved there was no point in them seeking treatment.

 On 6 February, the WHO declared that Uganda was Ebola-free, with no new cases in the previous 21 days.
 173 people had died.
 While the survivability rate in previous Ebola outbreaks was as low as 10%, the Ugandan outbreak had a survivability of nearly 50%, an increase partially attributable to better health care.
 Lukwiya was the last health worker at St. Mary's to die from Ebola.
 Foreign epidemiologists credit Lukwiya with accelerating the government's public education campaign to stop the spread of the disease with his phone call to Kampala on 8 October.
 The number of lives possibly saved by this quick action is variously numbered in the hundreds to the thousands.

 In February 2001, the American Medical Association named Lukwiya a role model.
 An annual Dr. Matthew Lukwiya Memorial Lecture began the year after his death.
 The lectures are sponsored by the World Health Organization and organised by the Uganda National Association of Community and Occupational Health.